carriercomm/http-api-design/README.md

 #### Paginate

 Paginate any responses that are liable to produce large amounts of data.

-Define `previous` and `next` rels in JSON Schema.
-Use `previousPage` and `nextPage` as JSON Schema parameters for the page.
-Use `perPage` as JSON Schema parameter for the number of items returned in a page.
+Define the following rels:

+- `previous` - Go to the previous page.
+- `next` - Go to the next page.

+Parameters:

+- `perPage` - Number of items in a page.
+- `previousPage` - Previous page number.
+Should be provided by instance response.
+- `nextPage` - Next page number.
+Should be provided by instance response.
+- `page` - Arbitrary page number.
+Should be provided by client.

 #### Dublin Core